fraserlove/webgpu-medical-imaging/README.md

 - Only `.raw` volume files with the pixel format `gray8`, `gray8s`, `gray16` and `gray16s` are supported.

-- Only `.tf1` transfer function files with the pixel format `rgba32f` is supported.
+- Only `.tf1` transfer function files with the pixel format `rgba32f` are supported.

 - Loading of large `.raw` volumes can take some time, especially if the volume is in a signed format as the file is chunked and converted to an unsigned format before being streamed to the client.
 Waiting for volumes to load before attempting to change any render settings is advised to reduce likelihood of errors.